redis/ioredis/README.md

 namespaces.

-**Warning** This feature won't apply to commands like [KEYS](http://redis.io/commands/KEYS) and [SCAN](http://redis.io/commands/scan) that take patterns rather than actual keys([#239](https://github.com/luin/ioredis/issues/239)), and this feature also won't apply to the replies of commands even they are key names ([#325](https://github.com/luin/ioredis/issues/325)).
+**Warning** This feature won't apply to commands like [KEYS](http://redis.io/commands/KEYS) and [SCAN](http://redis.io/commands/scan) that take patterns rather than actual keys([#239](https://github.com/luin/ioredis/issues/239)), and this feature also won't apply to the replies of commands even if they are key names ([#325](https://github.com/luin/ioredis/issues/325)).

 ```javascript
 const fooRedis = new Redis({ keyPrefix: "foo:" });